sneas/cv-template/README.md

 GitHub Pages is probably the best place developer could store it's CV.
 Giving a potential employer a link to your CV stored on GitHub shows your strong desire for automation and definitely stands you out.

-The idea behind **The Curriculum Vitae Project** is to provide anyone a quick solution for managing CV (both HTML and PDF versions) with GitHub and automate deployments with GitHub Actions.
+The idea behind **The Curriculum Vitae Template** is to provide anyone a quick solution for creating and managing CV (both HTML and PDF versions) with the help of GitHub.

 ## Installation

-### One step way (if you don't mind forking)

-1. Fork this repo

-### Multi step way (for those who who doesn't want to fork)

-1. Create and clone a new repo
+1. Create a new repo out of this template by clicking [this link](https://github.com/sneas/cv-template/generate)
-1. `npm install -g git-cp`
-1. `cd` into the repo's folder
+1. Clone the newly created repo
-1. `git-cp git@github.com:sneas/cv-project.git`

 ## Usage